 A week later, two women from Rachel and Company arrived at my mom’s house.
 They went over what Rachel told them, and it was clear they had a very detailed informative session prior to visiting.
 They shared what their plan was, and their agenda for the day.
 Then they got to work!

 Rachel and Company didn’t throw anything away, and if they had a question about anything, they asked my mom.
 However, my mom could go about her day and not have to follow them around.
 Also, she could pop in and examine the process at any time, they weren’t flustered and were eager to get her input.
-They worked consistently while there, filing, moving items so similar were together, rearranging, organizing.
+They worked consistently while there, filing, moving items so similar things were together, rearranging, organizing.

 The coolest change was to my mom’s study/dining room.
 The room has a table-back chair, a table that has the top flip up to become the back of a chair.
 The room is also full of bookcases, a file cabinet, a writing/computer desk, and furniture to hold a printer and other office necessities.
 It didn’t seem like a large enough room or enough furniture to hold everything; there were storage boxes stacked up which was taking up room while being an eyesore.
 The Rachel and Company team rearranged the contents of the room making the bookcase look more attractive while being more functional and holding more.
 They organized things like electronics cords, video and audio recordings (CDs, DVDs, and VHS), and office supplies so they were consolidated and had long-term functional homes.
 They even moved around furniture so it better fit in the space and made more living space.
 The transformation was extraordinary, and didn’t require purchasing a bunch of gadgets or additional furniture.